You’re a talented professional. You’re smart. You’re enthusiastic.

 Use a formal closing, such as “Best regards” or “Sincerely”.

 An MBA is hard, but so is writing a convincing cover letter.
-For extra guidance, we’ve got you covered with your step-by-step guide on how to write a cover letter.
+For extra guidance, we’ve covered you with your step-by-step guide on writing a cover letter.

 Followed everything in this guide?
 Then you’re in the best position to get that elusive MBA placement.